TruckersMP-Tracker/events-tracking/README.md

 ## Data Storage And Retention

-After an event, raw data is compressed into a more [readable version](https://github.com/TruckersMP-Tracker/events-tracking/blob/main/json/examples/event_test/compressed_test_doc.json).
+After an event, raw data is compressed into a more [readable version](https://github.com/TruckersMP-Tracker/events-tracking/blob/main/json/examples/event_test/compressed_test_doc.json) per player.
 This more readable version is stored separately from the raw data and serves as the data used for our API.
 This means that the data accessible via our API is:

 ```json
 {